Top 7 Reasons Why Bloggers Fail To Make Money

 Mistake 1: Selecting The Wrong Niche

 This is probably one of the main reasons why most bloggers fail miserably.
-Most new bloggers just know that certain niches pay really well while others do not.
+Most new bloggers believe that certain niches pay better than others.

 However, this is the biggest myth prevalent in the blogging fraternity.
 Every niche is a good and money making niche as long as you are capable of writing informative and useful articles that can bring a good amount of traffic to your blog.